Luxmusik/sandbox-virtualappliance/readme.md

 ```

 #### Creating a user
 To create a new user you 'invite' a user to the organisation registered during the inital VA configuration step.
-If you have SMTP configured, it will send that user an activation email with a link to complete their user setup.
-If you do not have SMTP configured, an email will not be sent and a default password of 'password' will be assigned to the user.
+If you have configured an email service provider, it will send that user an activation email with a link to complete their user setup.
+If you do not have an email service provider configured, an email will not be sent and a default password of 'password' will be assigned to the user.
 The new user will be forced to change it on first login.

 Create a user using the /orgs/{org}/members service: